BestReviews is reader-supported and may earn an affiliate commission. Details

 Especially durable.
 Brightly colored.
 Volume controls.
 Features 8 Mozart songs.
 Instrument sounds include French horn, flute, harp, piano, violin, and an orchestra combining all 5.

-Does not include 3AA batteries.
+Does not include the 3AA batteries it needs to work.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.